Coronavirus (COVID-19) Information

 - Avoid close contact.
 Stay at least 6 feet apart (2 arms’ lengths) from others.

 - Cover your mouth and nose with a face cover.
+COM cannot require you to use a mask, but we still encourage use, especially for those who are not vaccinated.

 - Cover coughs and sneezes.